What Is Judicial Foreclosure?

 When You Have to Leave After the Foreclosure

-What's a Redemption Period?
+What Is a Redemption Period?

-After the foreclosure sale, confirmation of the sale, or the expiration of the redemption period (depending on state law), the foreclosed homeowners must vacate the home or the new owner will take steps to evict them.
+After the foreclosure sale, confirmation of the sale, or the expiration of the redemption period (depending on state law), the foreclosed homeowners must vacate the home, or the new owner will take steps to evict them.

 States With a Judicial Foreclosure Process